steam3d/fix-mov/README.md

 # fix_mov
-This is simple script.
-It convert wrong mov files with alpha channel to compatible with after effects
+This script fixed this error:

+>After Effects error: Source file has no importable streams.
+Please check that it is a valid video/audio file. ( 86 :: 1 )

+1. install python 3+
+2. Run fix_mov.py
+3. Place wrong files to input
+4. Run fix_mov.py
+5. Take files from output